dxctechnology/dxc-prototype/bin/REBUILD.md

 To tear down a MultiEnvironment prior to rebuilding it, you can use the appropriate MultiEnvironment's delete sequence script, in this section, named:

-- irops-delete-stable
+- dxcp-delete-stable
-- irops-delete-unstable
+- dxcp-delete-unstable
-- irops-delete-training
+- dxcp-delete-training

 Running these scripts will sequentially run the appropriate driver scripts to delete all Stacks in the correct order.